- We advise you to exercise normal safety precautions in Kazakhstan.

 Penalties for the possession, use or trafficking in illegal drugs are severe and include prison sentences and heavy fines.

-There is a policy of zero tolerance for drink driving in Kazakhstan (ie driving with a blood alcohol level greater than zero is an offence).
+Driving with a blood alcohol level greater than zero is an offence in Kazakhstan.

-It is illegal to take photographs of or near military and security establishments and border regions.
+It is illegal to take photographs of or near military and security establishments, some official buildings, airport facilities and border regions.

 Homosexuality is not illegal, but is not widely accepted in Kazakhstan society.
 See our LGBTI travellers page.